U15 Canada: Organization

 The executive heads of the member universities govern U15 Canada, supported by their respective chief academic officers and vice-presidents of research.
 The executive organ of the group is the executive committee, made up of the Chair and two Vice-Chairs.
 Through a process of peer nomination, U15 Canada members appoint a Chair to lead the governing body.
 The committee is charged with acting on behalf of U15 Canada members concerning operational matters related to the Secretariat.
-The current Chair is Peter Stoicheff, who is the president of the University of Saskatchewan.
+The current Chair is Daniel Jutras, who is the rector of the Université de Montréal.

 In addition, U15 Canada's executive committee operates a number of sub-committees that assist the administration in its operations.
 The Academic Affairs Committee advances collaborative initiatives and attempts to maximize cooperation among the member institutions.
 The Research Committee attempts to advance the research agenda of its member institutions.
 The Data Exchange Steering Committee is charged with setting the priorities and recommending annual work plans for research data specialists at member universities.